ghostr00tt/ghostrootParadise/README.md

 #Current Features

-(This field will be updated in all additions I made to this project, which I started on 13.07.2021)

 - Secure communication with Aes256 encryption algorithm.
 - Client-Server communication takes place with UDP for now (HTTP will come soon).